FNS60620 – Advanced Diploma of Banking Services Management£0

 - Regional Executive (Banking).

-Students who complete this course may pursue higher level qualifications within and/or across the accounting and finance sector including Bachelor of Finance/Banking or range of other qualifications.
+Students who complete this course may pursue higher level qualifications within and/or across the accounting and finance sector including Bachelor of Finance/Banking or a range of other qualifications.

 FNS60620 – Advanced Diploma of Banking Services Management requires the completion of eight (8) core and six (6) elective units.
 Electives for this qualification have been chosen by Western Sydney College to ensure that students achieve a broad range of skills and knowledge in leadership and management.